•

 • Matt Gardner, Executive Director, ND League of Cities

-• Joann Thompson, Vice President of Asset Management, Otter Tail Power
+• JoAnn Thompson, Vice President of Asset Management, Otter Tail Power

 ND Assoc. of Counties, Aaron Birst ND Assoc. of Counties, Aaron Birst